 This property is owned 50% by the Company and 50% by Indiana Inc. ("Indiana") and is located near the border town of St-Stephen in the southwest corner of the province of New Brunswick (NB), near the Canada-US border.
-The property was written off during the years 2022 and 2021.
+The property was written off during the year 2023 and 2022.
+The property hosts numerous magmatic nickel-copper-cobalt occurrences at or near surface.